johnkhub/Core/Service/NOTES.md

  * There were asset entries in both envelope and facility for the same asset - how can we impose a db constraint avoid this?
  * The DTPW view does not seem to show everything it should - maybe when there are holes in the path?
 Definitely an issue with Land Parcels
  * Especially the LPI import had lost of issue with whitespace around values and space/empty strings instead of blanks
- * Need a way to DELETE entries and to SCRIPT it

  ### In progress
   * Need a mechanism to find garbage in the database